-1While it is relatively easy to test this conjecture with particular numbers, it is an interesting open problem to prove that the conjecture is true for all numbers (> 0).
-Paul Erdös, a famous
+&lt;sup>1While it is relatively easy to test this conjecture with particular numbers, it is an interesting

 Tasks (file collatz.scala):

 - (1) You are asked to implement a recursive function that calculates the number of steps needed until a series ends with 1.
 In case of starting with 6, it takes 9 steps and in case of starting with 9, it takes 20 (see above).
 In order to try out this function with large numbers, you should use Long as argument type, instead of Int.
 You can assume this function will be called with numbers between 1 and 1 million.
 [2 Marks] - (2) Write a second function that takes an upper bound as argument and calculates the steps for all numbers in the range from 1 up to this bound.
 It returns the maximum number of steps and the corresponding number that needs that many steps.
 More precisely it returns a pair where the first component is the number of steps and the second is the corresponding number.
 [1 Mark]